LCM-Lab/Long-RM/README.md

   author={Tang, Zecheng and Ji, Baibei and Qiu, Quantong and Wang, Haitian and Liang, Xiaobo and Li, Juntao and Zhang, Min}, journal={arXiv preprint arXiv:2510.06915}, year={2025}
 }

+@article{tang2025loom,
+    title={LOOM-Scope: a comprehensive and efficient LOng-cOntext Model evaluation framework}, author={Tang, Zecheng and Wang, Haitian and Qiu, Quantong and Ji, Baibei and Sun, Ruoxi and Zhou, Keyan and Li, Juntao and Zhang, Min}, journal={arXiv preprint arXiv:2507.04723},
+    year={2025}
+    }
+}
 ```